-Section 7.
-How other insurance works with our plan
+SECTION 7 How other insurance works with our plan

-Which plan pays first when you have other insurance?
+Section 7.1 Which plan pays first when you have other insurance?

-When you have other insurance (like employer group health coverage), there are rules set by Medicare that decide whether our plan or your other insurance pays first.
+When you have other insurance, there are rules set by Medicare that decide which of your insurance plans pays first, and which pays second or even third.
 The insurance that pays first is called the "primary payer" and pays up to the limits of its coverage.
 The one that pays second, called the "secondary payer," only pays if there are costs left uncovered by the primary coverage.
 The secondary payer may not pay all of the uncovered costs.